sachin-pikle/devops-yum-gvme-java-hello/README.md

 # Using GraalVM Enterprise in OCI DevOps Build Pipelines

-This sample shows how to use GraalVM Enterprise Edition in OCI DevOps build pipelines to build a simple Java hello world application.
+This sample shows how to use GraalVM Enterprise Edition in OCI DevOps build pipelines to build a Java hello world application.
 You can use this approach to build any high-performance Java application with GraalVM Enterprise and OCI DevOps.

 ## What is GraalVM?